 By early afternoon, we were south of Ulundi when fog totally enveloped the mountains and it started to drizzle.
 Upon exiting the car at Shakaland, near Melmoth, what a shock to the system!

 The temperature had plummeted to a damp, chilly 16 Celsius.
 Luckily, Bob had an extra jacket that I promptly put on over my tank top and skirt.
 It saved the day for me.
 The tour of Shakaland was very educational and entertaining.
-It will be covered in detail in a separate post.

 As we left for the return trip to Hilltop Camp late in the afternoon, the push was on to get back to Hluhluwe-Imfolozi Park before the gates closed at 7 p.m.
 A thunderstorm bore down on us,